 This ensures that the Contents and Catalog panes are open and that other panes are closed.

 - On the ribbon, click the Map tab.
-In the Navigate group, click Bookmarks , and under Egmont Bookmarks, click Egmont National Park to zoom in to the park.
+In the Navigate group, click Bookmarks .
+Under Egmont Bookmarks, click Egmont National Park to zoom in to the park.

 Make a feature class from a .csv file

-The .csv file is stored as an attachment in your project package.
+The .csv file is stored as an attachment in the project package.
 You'll add it to the map as a table and convert it to a feature class with a geoprocessing tool.

 - On the Map tab, in the Layer group, click Add Data .

-- On the browse dialog box, in the list of quick links, under Project , click Folders .
+- On the browse dialog box, in the navigation pane, under Project , click Folders .

-- In the window on the right, browse to Create_points_from_a_table > commondata > userdata.
+- In the file list on the right, browse to Create_points_from_a_table > commondata > userdata.

 The userdata folder contains a .csv file and a text file with metadata.